 Summary of Position

 Despite the tremendous progress made in the struggle for gender equality, women still face violence, discrimination, and institutional barriers to equal participation in society.
-Nearly a hundred years after women’s suffrage, the United States has not yet guaranteed equal constitutional rights to women.
-Women continue to face the impacts of gender discrimination in many forms from their pay, workplace protections, social stresses, healthcare and reproductive rights, education, and elsewhere.
+Even one hundred years after women’s suffrage, the United States has not yet guaranteed equal constitutional rights to women.
+Women continue to face the impacts of gender discrimination in many areas including pay, workplace protections, social stresses, healthcare and reproductive rights, education, and others.
+Gender inequities have been further revealed during the coronavirus pandemic, which placed extra childcare and domestic burdens disproportionately on women.
+In Congress, Congressman DeSaulnier is a vocal advocate for women’s economic, social, and reproductive rights.

 By the Numbers

-- On average, women are paid about 80% of what men are paid.
+On average, women are paid just 80% of what men are paid.
 For women of color, that gap is even wider.

-- The United States has the worst maternal mortality rate in the developed world, at 26.4 deaths per 100,000 live births.
+The United States has the worst maternal mortality rate among similarly wealthy nations, at 17.4 maternal deaths per 100,000 live births.

-- Although women make up 49.6% of the world’s population, only 11 women served as heads of state in 2015, while 10 served as heads of government.
+Although women make up 49.6% of the world’s population, only 21 women serve as heads of state or government in 2020.

 Things to Know

-- 100% lifetime score from Planned Parenthood in supporting and protect women’s health
+- 100% lifetime score from Planned Parenthood in supporting and protecting women’s health

 - Introduced a Resolution to designate ‘National Rosie the Riveter Day,’ a national day of recognition for the millions of women who supported the war effort on the home front during World War II